Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

+where $\sigma=0$ and $\sigma=\sigma_0$ are the false and true vacua corresponding to the standard soliton star.
+The $\varepsilon$-term is responsible to yield non-degenerate vacua in the potential which supports the existence of a spherical domain wall whose surface tension is the same as of a bubble wall \cite{Kolb}.
+At the thin wall limit, i.e. $\varepsilon\ll1$, the radius $R$ of the bubble is very large and the bubble wall approaches an infinite planar domain wall.

-We use the equations of motion to see that in the false and true vacua $\sigma\approx\sigma_0$ and $\sigma=0$, respectively, the fields ($\phi, \chi$) turn out to be zero.
+We use the equations of motion to see that in the true and false vacua $\sigma\approx\sigma_0$ and $\sigma=0$, respectively, the fields ($\phi, \chi$) turn out to be zero, see Fig.~\ref{fig1-0}.
 For scalar fields $\phi$, $\chi=0$ the theory (\ref{22}) allows the field $\sigma$ to form a soliton solution.
-We note that at Minkowski space such a solution can be found by using the following first order differential equation
+We note that at Minkowski space (or at very weak gravitational field) such a solution can be found by using the following first order differential equation

 where $W_\sigma=\frac{dW}{d\sigma}$.
 The function $W=\mu(\sigma^3/3-\sigma^2\sigma_0/2)$ is well-known as the `superpotential' that defines the potential $V(\sigma ,0,0)=(1/2)W_\sigma^2$ \cite{D.To}.
 Integrating equation (\ref{4.9}) gives the solution